GERMAN SHEPHERD DOG CLUB OF SAN DIEGO COUNTY

 "For nobility of character, purpose, and appearance, few animals can surpass the German Shepherd Dog.
 This breed's courage, steadfast heart, and keen senses have endeared him to mankind.The German Shepherd Dog is a wonderful, active, and dignified companion."

-In the year 2020 the German Shepherd Dog Club of San Diego celebrated it's 75th Anniversary!
-The club, which was founded in 1945, is considered the oldest specialty dog club in the West.
-The German Shepherd Dog Club of San Diego County's members are actively involved in conformation, obedience, scent work, herding, tracking, agility, rally, search and rescue, dock diving, and various other dog sports.
+In 2020, the German Shepherd Dog Club of San Diego celebrated its 75th anniversary!
+Founded in 1945, the club is recognized as the oldest specialty dog club in the Western United States.
+Our members are actively engaged in a wide range of activities, including conformation, obedience, scent work, herding, tracking, agility, rally, search and rescue, dock diving, and various other dog sports.

 Our mission